-We talk a lot about Android and the concept of DevOps for Devices at Esper.
+We talk a lot about applying DevOps concepts to development for mobile devices at Esper.
 Yet without deep dev tools, that vision is but a vapor.
-More fundamentally, managing massive fleets requires a code-driven approach.
+More fundamentally, managing massive device fleets requires a code-driven approach.
 And while an important component, a system centered around a web-based console doesn’t cut it at scale.

 Every facet of Esper’s platform is fortified with developer tooling.
 Whether you’re a cloud dev, DevOps engineer, Android developer, Android OS engineer, or an IT pro, the Esper platform allows you to focus on using code to automate workflows and add new capabilities.
 With our dev tools, you have precise control over your entire development process, and you’ll be able to easily implement critical functionality at scale because they’re already in place.
 If you’re a developer involved in building a modern solution driving an Android device fleet, we think Esper is the obvious choice across a variety of roles and needs.